 The MEP Water Group wants to play a key role in contributing to the future of the EU water policy by:

 - Raising the importance of water for the European Union and beyond

-The MEP Water Group plays a key role in making sure that Europe’s water resources are managed in a sustainable and equitable way to the benefit of the European economy and society as a whole.
+- Making sure that Europe’s water resources are managed in a sustainable and equitable way to the benefit of the European economy and society.